Bill

 AI Summary

 This bill establishes a permanent Return-to-Home program administered by the Statewide Office on Homelessness and Housing Solutions to help homeless individuals voluntarily return to their home states.
-The program will work through public-private partnerships with nonprofit organizations and will assist eligible participants who are indigent and lack financial resources for transportation.
-Eligibility requires voluntary participation, proper legal clearance for those on parole or awaiting court proceedings, and individuals can only participate once.
-The program will coordinate with local airlines, cruise lines, and other travel-related entities to facilitate transportation and will provide participants with support services like identification assistance, transportation guidance, and orientation.
-Participants must sign an agreement confirming their one-time participation, which will be kept on file.
-The bill also appropriates funding for the program, including a full-time equivalent position to supervise the program and cover operational expenses.
-Additionally, the office is required to submit annual reports to the legislature about the program's progress and recommendations.
-This legislation transforms a previous pilot program (established in 2023) into a permanent statewide initiative, with implementation set to begin on July 1, 2025.
+The program will be implemented through public-private partnerships with nonprofit or for-profit organizations, and will assist eligible homeless individuals who are voluntarily seeking to return home, have proper legal clearance if on parole or probation, and lack financial resources for transportation.
+Participants must be indigent and can only use the program once, signing an agreement to that effect.
+The program will work with local airlines, cruise lines, and other travel-related entities to coordinate transportation and will provide comprehensive support including helping participants obtain identification, access transportation, navigate airport security, and maintain personal hygiene.
+The bill appropriates funding for a full-time equivalent position to supervise the program and cover operational expenses, and requires the office to submit an annual report to the legislature about the program's progress.
+The bill repeals the previous pilot program established in 2023 and transforms the initiative into a permanent statewide service, with implementation set to begin on July 1, 2025.

 Committee Categories